Conagra Brands: Frequently Asked Questions

 Aspartame is a common sweetener marketed under the brand names NutraSweet® or Equal®.
 It was approved by the U.S. Food and Drug Administration in 1981.
-Other artificial sweeteners have been approved and are in use to a lesser extent.
+Five other artificial sweeteners also are approved for use including: Saccharin, acesulfame potassium (Ace-K), sucralose, neotame, and advantame.
 All artificial sweeteners are required to be listed on the label.
 Because our products are often reformulated, consumers who might have sensitivities are advised to check the ingredient list on the product package.

 Are food additives safe?

 All additives used by Conagra Brands have been approved for general use by the U.S. Food and Drug Administration.
 Conagra Brands follows the package-label requirements set by the FDA.
 Not all consumers react the same to all food ingredients.
 People who have or think they have conditions that might cause reactions to certain ingredients are advised to visit the FDA website, www.fda.gov, for more detailed information, or to read our product labels, which call out common allergens.